josephchay/generative-music-evolution-chronicle/README.md

 > [!NOTE]
 > _Last updated: 17th November 2024_
+>
 > _Last Resource Added: 17th November 2024_

-They aim to provide a detailed overview of the evolution of generative music intelligence over the years.
+This collection aims to provide a detailed overview of the evolution of generative music intelligence over the years.

-These resources are organized in a reverse chronological order, leading from the most recent to the earliest works.
+The resources are organized in a reverse chronological order, leading from the most recent to the earliest works.

 ## License